H-E-L-P/dmu_products/dmu0/dmu0_CANDELS-UDS/readme.md

 ==============================================================================

-This product contains the CANDELS multi-wavelength catalogue on the deep UDS field within HELP.
+This product contains the CANDELS multi-wavelength catalogue on the deep UDS field within HELP XMM-LSS field.
 Here is its description on the survey web site:

 > The catalog presents the multiwavelength (ultraviolet to mid-infrared)
 > photometry available in the UKIDSS Ultra-Deep Survey (UDS) field observed as